Load balancing

 2. Click OK, then Apply.

-3. To make the changes permanent, go to the Setup tab and click Save within the Configuration section.
+3. To make the changes persist after a reboot, go to the Setup tab and click Save within the Configuration section.

 Match ICMP messages Jump to heading